 What is Calotren?

-Firstly, Calotren is a stimulant-free weight-loss solution.
+Firstly, Calotren is a weight-loss supplement.
 The ingredients are collagen hydrolate, ProHydrolase and vitamins.
 Take four capsules at bedtime with eight ounces of water and supposedly helps your body burn off sugars and fat.
-One benefit is that you don’t have worry about it being difficult to carry with you.
+One benefit is that healthy eating is encouraged.

-Calotren was released by Top of the World Distributors in 2010.
+Top of the World Distributors released Calotren in 2010.
 The company was founded in 1997.
 You can buy the product on the official website and through trusted retailers.
 This supplement doesn’t contain any stimulants and no special diet is required, but read on…

 No Real Clinical Evidence – “A Problem?”